narrative-environments/CourseCompendium/Semiotic-Square.md

 ![Greimas Semiotic Square](Greimas-Semiotic-Square.png)
 Source, Louis Hebert, 2006, _The Semiotic Square_

 The similarity to the traditional diagram for the square of opposition, as presented below by Terence Parsons (2014), is striking.
-The top terms (A-B and A-E) are both in a relationship of contrariety (contraries); the diagonal terms (A-C, B-D, A-O, E-I) are in a relationship of contradiction (contradictions); the bottom terms (C and D, O and I) are also in a relationship of contrariety, but subordinate to the more general contrariety between the top terms (A and B, A and E) (sub-contraries), while the relationships between A-D and B-C, similarly to that between A-I and E-O, are sub-alterity (subaltrns).
+The top terms (A-B and A-E) are both in a relationship of contrariety (contraries); the diagonal terms (A-C, B-D, A-O, E-I) are in a relationship of contradiction (contradictions); the bottom terms (C and D, O and I) are also in a relationship of contrariety, but subordinate to the more general contrariety between the top terms (A and B, A and E) (sub-contraries), while the relationships between A-D and B-C, similarly to that between A-I and E-O, are sub-alterity (subalterns).

 ![Square of Opposition](Square-of-Opposition.png)